payes/mayastor-e2e/README.md

 The full path to the file will be printed on the console.

 # Reports
-Reports in the `junit/xml` format will be generate only if a reports directory is specified
+Reports in the `junit/xml` format will be generated only if a reports directory is specified
  * by environment variable `e2e_reports_dir`
  * in the loaded configuration file

 # Artefacts
-Artefacts generated a part of the test will be generated in a subdirecrtory under `<artifacts>/sessions` directory
+Artefacts generated as a part of the test will be saved in a subdirectory under `<artifacts>/sessions` directory

 The `<artifacts>` directory is either
- * the `artifacts` subdirecrity under the repo root directory - if the go script successfully detected the repo root path
+ * the `artifacts` subdirectory under the repo root directory - if the go script successfully detected the repo root path
  * `/tmp/mayastor-e2e`

 The name of the subdirectory under `<artifacts>/sessions` is one of